Skip to main content

 • Does it contain toxics?
 The long and complex ingredients lists of household products often include toxic chemicals.
 These are bad for the environment as well as health.
 The best companies will have clear policies against the use of triclosan, parabens or phthalates.

-• Is it using animal testing?
-Although animal testing for finished household products is banned in the UK, lots of companies still use ingredients that are tested on animals.
+• Is there animal testing in its supply chain?
+Although animal testing for finished household products is banned in the UK, lots of companies still use ingredients that were tested on animals by suppliers.
 If you want avoid animal testing, we’d advise only buying from companies that ensure ingredients they source aren’t tested on animals.

 Subscribe to see which companies to avoid and why